tneotia/html-editor-enhanced/README.md

 Please see the `plugins.dart` file for more specific details on each plugin, including some important notes to consider when deciding whether or not to use them in your implementation.

+### `onImageUpload` and `onImageLinkInsert`

+These two callbacks pass the file data or URL of the inserted image, respectively.

+The important thing to note with these callbacks is that they override Summernote's default implementation.

+THis means that you must provide code, using either `<controller name>.insertHtml()` or `<controller name>.insertNetworkImage()`, to insert the image into the editor because it will not insert automatically.

+See [below](#example-for-onimageupload-and-onimagelinkinsert) for an example.

 ### `autoAdjustHeight`

 Default value: true